 Learn more about the challenges in end-of-life care facing many Americans by reading End-of-Life Care and Choice: The Looming Crisis of Suffering in the U.S.

-For more than 30 years, by using a comprehensive strategy including legislative advocacy, grassroots organizing, media outreach and litigation, Compassion & Choices and our predecessor organizations have led most of the significant advances in the movement to expand end-of-life-options and improve care.
+For more than 30 years, by using a comprehensive strategy including legislative advocacy, grassroots organizing, media outreach and litigation, Compassion & Choices, our affiliates, and our predecessor organizations have led most of the significant advances in the movement to expand end-of-life-options and improve care.
 This includes:

 Advanced Care Planning and End-of-Life Support